Downtime and Mitigation Gap

 There are currently two options available to identify DDoS mitigation Gaps:

-Traditional DDoS penetration testing simulates attacks in a controlled manner to test DDoS defense readiness.
+Traditional DDoS penetration testing simulates attacks in a controlled manner to test how you respond to a successful DDoS attack.

-Once the testing is complete, a comprehensive report is generated that guides where the vulnerabilities/DDoS Mitigation Gaps are.
-A team of security professionals is then made aware of these vulnerabilities.
+Once the testing is complete, a comprehensive report is generated that guides where to improve the response team handling and procedural readiness.

 Any kind of Traditional DDoS PT (Penetration Testing/ PenTest) requires